JohannUM/Most-Secure-Application/README.md

 ### Requirements
 In order to use the application, please ensure the libraries mentioned in *requirements.txt* are installed in your environment.

+### Fix It phase report:
+You can find the pdf of our Fix It report in this repository.